PegliOne/zendesk_coding_challenge/README.md

 * 2. Create an interactive user menu, with options to show all tickets (25 at a time) and select a single ticket (completed 10:30pm 13/05/21)

-* 3. Make the menu options behave correct (pagination and specific ticket selection included) (in progress)
+* 3. Make the menu options behave correctly (pagination and specific ticket selection included) (completed 4:00pm 14/05/21)

 * 4. Make the ticket viewer able to handle the API being unavailable and will display a friendly error message (?)